emonetlab/B-FRET/python/README-python.md

    a.sigma_chi_prior_mode = 100
    ```

    **If non-Gaussian process noise is used**, then the following procedures should be taken:

-   A. The distribution of the noise, which we call *Q_tilde*, is defined in the model functions (see the **Model functions** section for how to do this).
+   A. The distribution of the noise, which we call *Q_tilde*, is defined as a subclass in the model class (see the **Model functions** section for how to do this).

    B. The parameters of *Q_tilde* must themselves be estimated, and each is assumed lognormal.
-For example, if *Q_tilde* is a mean-zero generalized Student's t-distribution, then it is parameterized by *sigma* and *nu*.
+For example, if *Q_tilde* is a mean-zero generalized Student's t-distribution, then it is parameterized by hyperparameters *sigma* and *nu*.
 We must define the lognormals for each of these, by their mode and fold-change:

    ```python
    a.Q_tilde_prior_modes = [100, 1]